andrew-lundy/andrew-lundy/README.md

-### Hello, my name is Andrew - an iOS and web developer. 👋
+### Hello, my name is Andrew - a mobile software developer. 👋

 I started programming when I was 13 and never looked back.
 I simply fell in love with the process of building things to help people.
 In 2020, I started Rusty Nail Software with the commitment of building innovative software solutions and providing efficient software development services.
 This company also serves my long-term goal of providing resources for bee repopulation and stabilization.